jbaron/qx-generator/readme.md

 After the compile step, you'll find the follwoing files:

-- compiled/fullapp/index.js - the full qooxdoo JavaScript file
+- build/fullapp/index.js - the full qooxdoo JavaScript file
-- compiled/basicapp/index.js - a basic version
+- build/basicapp/index.js - a basic version of the qoooxdoo file

 ## See the demo app in action